kyeh0/MS17-010/README.md

 # MS17-010 RCE PoC's

-All credits go out to [worawit](https://github.com/worawit/MS17-010).
-I've just added some usage clarifications and weaponized them to be more usable for pentesting purposes.
+All credits go out to [worawit](https://github.com/worawit/MS17-010) and [vivami](https://github.com/vivami/MS17-010).

+My goal is to add support for things like nthashes and more payload options.

 ## Eternalblue